Estuary

 • Low-Code Flexibility: Hevo’s platform enables users to create pipelines with minimal coding and includes support for Python-based transformations and a drag-and-drop editor for ease of use.

-• ELT and ETL Support: While primarily an ELT tool, Hevo offers some ETL capabilities for simple transformations, providing versatility in how data is processed.
+• ELT and ETL Support: While primarily an ELT tool, Hevo offers some ETL capabilities for simple transformations, providing versatility in processing data.

-• Reverse ETL: Hevo supports reverse ETL, allowing users to send processed data back into the source systems.
+• Reverse ETL: Hevo supports reverse ETL, allowing users to return processed data to the source systems.

 • Wide Connectivity: Hevo offers over 150 pre-built connectors, ensuring good coverage for various data sources and destinations.